EwanBorgPad/spark/docs/q&a.md

 ### Whitelisting Questions

-- Q: Just to confirm - "backend" in the specs refers to BorgPad backend, not some other service?
+- Q: Just to confirm - "backend" in the specs refers to BorgPad backend (something we should build),
+  - not some other service provided to us?
 - Q: What about security considerations (I suppose it’s not okay for the whitelisting data to be publicly accessible)?
-What if I know someone's address and fake the connection?
+  - What if I know someone's address and fake the connection?
 Is SIWS the solution?
-- Q: “Create BO to manually set and order whitelisting tiers” - what’s BO for?
+- Q: “Create BO to manually set and order whitelisting tiers” - is BO = Back Office?
 - Q: In the doc it says “on-chain first, off-chain later” does this assume off-chain is harder to implement?
-I’m interested to hear why’s that
+  - I’m interested to hear why’s that
 - Suggestion: We should consider caching the results after we make the MVP and see how it performs
 -
 - Tier definitions"